1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

 ### Example 2

-Try to guess what happens when the first thunk dispatches an `Increment` action:
+Try to guess what happens when the first thunk dispatches an `Increment` action (all three rules apply):

 ```kotlin
 thunk<Increment> {